johnno1962/InjectionIII/README.md

 It is possible to use injection with a macOS/Catalyst project but it is getting progressively more difficult with each release of the OS.
 You need to make sure to turn off the "App Sandbox" and also "Disable Library Validation" under the "Hardened Runtime" options for your project while you inject.
+On an M1 Mac, if you "Disable  Library Validation" and your app has web content you will likely also have to enable "Allow execution of JIT-compiled code".

 With an Apple Silicon Mac it is possible to run your iOS application natively on macOS.
 You can use injection with these apps but as you can't turn off library validation it's a little